-Table 3: Description of the time expanded network for each set of instances.
+Table 4: Description of the time expanded network for each set of instances.

-of instances equals 90 minutes, giving rise to 16 time intervals and 17 time instants, namely t = 0, t = 1, ..., t = 16.
+instances is based on a time step equal to 120 minutes, corresponding to 12 time intervals and 13 time instants, namely t = 0, t = 1, ..., t = 12.
+The time step for the second set of instances equals 90 minutes, giving rise to 16 time intervals and 17 time instants, namely t = 0, t = 1, ..., t = 16.
 Finally, the third set of instances is based on a time step equal to 60 minutes, that corresponds to 24 time intervals and 25 time instants, with t = 0, t = 1, ..., t = 16.
-A description of the time expanded network associated with the three sets of instances in terms of number of nodes and different classes of arcs is presented in Table 3.
+A description of the time expanded network associated with the three sets of instances in terms of number of nodes and different classes of arcs is presented in Table 4.

 We considered three sets of instances and 10 demand scenarios for each set, with an increasing number of cargo demands ranging from 10 to 100.
 A total number of 30 problem instances was generated.
 The size w(d) associated to each cargo demand $d \in \mathcal{D}$ was set at pseudorandom with a uniform distribution in the range 1, ..., 5 TEUs.
 Each cargo demand was associated to a seaport at pseudorandom with a uniform distribution among those available, and the geographical location of the customer was set at pseudorandom as well.
 The available fleet was considered as composed of 2 shuttles, each one with a maximum load parameter u_r equal to 50 TEUs.
-The cost f_r associated with the activation a shuttle was fixed to 100000, while the fixed cost for the activation of each service leg was set equal to 1000.
+The cost f_r associated with the activation of a shuttle was fixed to 10000, while the fixed cost for the activation of each service leg was set equal to 1000.
 Concerning the variable costs, the parameters $\{c{ijr}^d\}$ were set to 10 for the transportation of each unit of cargo between two different terminals (movement arcs).
 The variable costs associated to the holding arcs are supposed to include the handling costs, and therefore were set at pseudorandom with a uniform distribution in the range 1, ..., 50.
-The variable costs associated to the dummy arcs linking the dryport nodes to the dummy node γ in both directions represent the costs for dwell times and value-added services at terminals, and were set at pseudorandom with a uniform distribution in the range 1, ..., 100.
+The variable costs associated to the dummy arcs linking the dry port nodes to the dummy node γ in both directions represent the costs for dwell times and value-added services at terminals, and were set at pseudorandom with a uniform distribution in the range 1, ..., 100.